pbiecek/xai_stories/10-story-hotel-booking.md

 Here we will provide various models with their respective accuracy scores and our comments on the intuitiveness of explanations behind those predictions.

+We will reference respective python libraries when describing used models.

 ## Offering different conditions

 Here we will attempt to use a instance-specific explainable machine learning techniques in order to provide a similar offer that will reduce the probability of cancellation.